Reasons Your Hair May Be Falling Out

 - Bariatric surgery

-Can a poor diet cause hair loss?
+Can a poor diet cause hair thinning?

 Maintaining a well-balanced diet is essential to having strong, healthy hair.
 When you’re deficient in certain vitamins and minerals, it can cause you to experience hair loss.
 Eating disorders such as bulimia and anorexia, along with rapid weight loss or undergoing bariatric surgery, can also contribute to hair loss because the body is not receiving the vital nutrients it needs to function properly.